modirshanechi/Psych-201/pirrone_unpublished_food/README.md

 Participants rated images of food and subsequently they had to perform a 2AFC task between alternatives presented at random.
 Participants repeated the exact same experiment twice (trials in the same order), so that we could estimate choice consistency for low and high-value pairs.

+Ethical approval was granted by the Ethics Committee at The University of Liverpool.

 Pirrone, A. (2024).
 Clarifying the role of processing noise in value-based decision-making.
 Unpublished Manuscript.